michalis0/BigScaleAnalytics/week1/readme.md

 For a walkthrough of Microsoft Azure, check the document in this Git folder on your own time.

 ## Exercises
+These should be conducted in groups of three.

 ### Storage in Google Cloud